grafana/plugin-tools/docusaurus/docs/reference/ui-extensions/addComponent.md

 **Available in Grafana >=v11.1.0.**

-This method can be used to register a [React component](https://react.dev/learn/your-first-component) to a certain extension point to implement a new ui experience.
+This method can be used to register a [React component](https://react.dev/learn/your-first-component) to a certain extension point to contribute a new ui experience.

 ```typescript
 export const plugin = new AppPlugin<{}>().addComponent({